ThePrimeagen/dev-prod-2/lessons/02-your-env/C-roll-your-own.md

 * Bash sort of sucks..
 * Keeping things up date is easy to forget
 * Making it OS independent is a bit of a pain in the ass
-  * i would argue equally painful as ansible
+  * i would argue its easier and up to as hard as ansible

 <br>
 <br>